Terms of Service for Educators

 We expect you to familiarize yourself with our platform and materials so that you understand how our online community works and what we are hoping to achieve with students.
 We expect you to respond to emails from Project Zero and to communicate with other teachers in your small learning community or “walking party”.
 During the confirmation process, we will ask for your consent for us to share your email address with the other educators in your walking party/parties to facilitate communication.
 However, we will not share your email address or other contact details with the wider Out of Eden Learn community.

-Additional Terms and Consent For Educators in the European Economic Area Regarding Handling of Personal Information:
+Additional Terms and Consent For Educators in Certain non-U.S. Jurisdictions Regarding Handling of Personal Information:

 Harvard University is the controller of your personal information collected as part of Out of Eden Learn.
 We collect, store and otherwise process your contact information and other information you provide to us as an educator participating in the Out of Eden Learn project to meet our legitimate interests in administering the Out of Eden Learn project and conducting research.
 We also collect, store and otherwise process the information your students provide, shed of the students’ names and other ready identifiers.
 This type of data is known under some data protection laws as “pseudonymized data.”

 Out of Eden Learn researchers may be based in countries other than your country, including the United States.
 Your information will therefore be transferred to the United States and potentially other countries for use by Out of Eden Learn personnel.
-The European Commission has determined that the data protection laws of the United States do not protect personal information to the same extent as those of the European Union.
+The data protection laws of the United States may provide less protection than such laws in your country.
 Out of Eden Learn does require our third party service providers who process personal information to implement and maintain appropriate technical and organizational measures to protect your information.
 You have the right to withdraw consent to the processing of your personal information at any time, but if you do so you will no longer be able to participate in Out of Eden Learn.

 To submit a request, please send an email message to EEADataSubjectRequest@harvard.edu.
-Because we want to avoid taking action regarding your Personal Information at the direction of someone other than you, we will ask you for information verifying your identity.
+Because we want to avoid taking action regarding your personal information at the direction of someone other than you, we will ask you for information verifying your identity.
 We will respond to your request within a reasonable timeframe.
-You also have the right to file a complaint with a data protection authority.
+If you have any complaints regarding our privacy practices, you may be able to file a complaint to your national data protection authority, supervisory authority, or other legal authority.

-Your students located in the European Economic Area also have these rights with respect to our processing of their Personal Information.
-Please let your students know that, if any of them wishes to exercise one or more of these rights, he or she should contact you first.
+Your students located in non-U.S. jurisdictions that have enacted a data protection law that applies to the processing of personal information by Harvard also have these rights with respect to our processing of their personal information.
+Please let your students know that, if any of them wish to exercise one or more of these rights, he or she should contact you first.
 If you are contacted with such a request, you should immediately notify us (without disclosing the requesting student’s identity) so that we may respond to the request.

-The General Data Protection Regulation (GDPR) requires that we obtain active parental or guardian consent prior to any student in the European Economic Area (EEA) participating in Out of Eden Learn’s online learning community.
-If you are an educator in the EEA area, please download our parental consent form, distribute to parents/guardians of your students for their signatures, and collect the signed forms before students begin participating on the OOEL platform. *Important Note: Once you collect the signed consent forms, you do not need to send the consent forms back to us.
-However, you should collect and retain them yourself as required by GDPR.
+To comply with applicable data protection laws, we obtain active parental or guardian consent prior to any student in the European Economic Area (EEA) and in other countries that have enacted a data protection law participating in Out of Eden Learn’s online learning community.
+If you are an educator in the EEA or in a country that has enacted a data protection law,please download our parental consent form, distribute to parents/guardians of your students for their signatures, and collect the signed forms before students begin participating on the OOEL platform. *Important Note: Once you collect the signed consent forms, you do not need to send the consent forms back to us.
+However, you should collect and retain them yourself.
 Please contact the Out of Eden Learn team at learn.outofedenwalk.com with any questions or concerns.